upsvensson/Edge-diffraction-Matlab-toolbox/README.md

 # Edge diffraction Matlab toolbox

-This is a Matlab toolbox for computing sound reflections and diffractions for external and internal scattering problems, in the time- or frequency-domain, for problems with Neumann boundary conditions.
-Some limited possibilities for Dirichlet problems exist as well.
-As of version 0.1, only external, convex Neumann scattering problems can be handled, in the frequency-domain.
+This is a Matlab toolbox for computing sound reflections and diffractions for external scattering problems, in the time- or frequency-domain, for problems with Neumann boundary conditions.
+In version 0.1, only external, convex Neumann scattering problems can be handled, in the frequency-domain.
+In version 0.2, some time-domain possibilities were introduced.

 ## Getting Started